m-ke/3dio-website/src/docs/api/1/get-started-browser.md

 ## Secret API Key

-Please do not use (expose) secret API keys in browser environments.
-Secret API keys should be kept secret and thus only be used in secure environments. expose your secret API key only to trusted 3rd parties.
+Please do not use secret API keys in browser environments.
+Doing so would expose it to everybody.
+Secret API keys should be kept secret and used only in secure environments. expose your secret API key only to trusted 3rd parties.

 ## Next Steps